investlab/RAT-Python/README.md

-kill                - Kill the client connection. persistence         - Apply persistence mechanism. quit                - Exit the server and end all client connections. scan <ip>           - Scan top 25 ports on a single host. selfdestruct        - Remove all traces of the RAT from the target system. survey              - Run a system survey. unzip <file>        - Unzip a file.
+kill                - Kill the client connection. persistence         - Apply persistence mechanism. quit                - Exit the server and end all client connections. scan <ip>           - Scan top 25 TCP ports on a single host. selfdestruct        - Remove all traces of the RAT from the target system. survey              - Run a system survey. unzip <file>        - Unzip a file.